Stora Enso strives to produce renewable packaging, construction materials, and paper using low-carbon energy – but what exactly does it mean?

 Holm: One of our key performance indicators at Stora Enso measures the share of fossil fuels in our energy consumption – and this figure is fairly low, amounting to 62 kg of fossil carbon dioxide emissions per MWh.
 This is a good indicator for all industries to show how clean their energy is.

 We are highly ambitious when it comes to combatting global warming.
 For over a decade we have been actively reducing the energy intensity of our operations – and in many places also our dependency on fossil fuels.
 It is our firm intention to drive down our fossil fuel use even more over the next ten years, so that we can get as close to zero as possible using technically and commercially feasible means.
 We are running pilot studies examining opportunities to use even more low-carbon options at some of our mills.
-Since 2006 we have reduced our direct and indirect fossil CO2 emissions by 51%.
+We have reduced our direct and indirect fossil CO2 emissions by 39% since 2006.

 However, our carbon intensity will in future be adversely affected by our Beihai board mill in China.
 Coal is currently the only feasible energy source for an industrial unit of this scale in this location, but we are already investigating options that could enable the mill to shift to non-fossil fuels in the long term.